-Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding
+Major Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding

-Inland rainfall is one of the biggest concerns regarding this storm, particularly due to its slow forward speed.
+Inland rainfall is one of the biggest concerns regarding this storm, particularly given its slow forward speed.

 As the storm moves inland over high terrain, it is expected to produce a deluge, with rainfall totals of up to 35 inches and locally higher amounts.
 Flash and river flooding along with landslides are expected in portions of Central America, particularly in Nicaragua and Honduras as well as Guatemala and Belize.